 Cosmic Integration in the Chugach Mountains

 While many Anchorage runners are physically capable of the Chugach Front Linkup, the real crux is piecing together a logical route.
 Finding a fast and safe line between these rugged and complicated summits takes years of research.
 Venturing on these endless research runs is a mountain runners dream.
 Ticking off the linkup is just the graduation party.
-To maximize our fun, let's keep route descriptions short.
-And please, no blow by blow maps!
+To maximize everyone's fun, it would be cool to keep the online route details to a minimum.

 19–21,000 vertical feet, 36-44 miles

 1990 27:30 hours, Shawn Lyons, Walk About Guide to Alaska, Vol 2.

 2006 July 9, 23:13 hours, Trond Jensen and Joe Stock, Trail Runner Jan 2007.

 2008 34 hours, Rob Develice and Charlie Thomas.

 2008 22:40 hours, JT Lindholm.

 2016 22:10 hours, Harlow Robinson and Matias Saari, Alaska Dispatch News.

 2016 June 25, 27:22 hours, Aaron Thrasher.